BurntSushi/memchr/README.md

 * A huge suite of benchmarks that are also run as tests.
 Benchmarks always confirm that the expected result occurs.

-Improvements to the testing infrastructue are very welcome.
+Improvements to the testing infrastructure are very welcome.

 ### Algorithms used